Buddhist Uprising: Military threats by Kỳ and ongoing unrest

 On April 1, Kỳ despatched General Pham Xuan Chieu to I Corps in an attempt to get Thi to rally to the Saigon junta.
 However, when Chieu entered Huế, he was ambushed by a group of anti-Kỳ students, who captured him and transported him around the city in a cyclo before releasing him.

 On the public holiday that commemorates Emperor Hung Vuong, the legendary founder of Vietnam, Saigon's Buddhists used a trick to stage protests against Kỳ and Thiệu's junta.
 They asked for a permit for a public gathering to celebrate the occasion at the market, and were granted approval on the grounds that at most 600 people took part and that no anti-government sentiment was expressed.
 However, a few thousand people turned up to the event and then erected pictures of Kỳ and the senior junta generals on the posts used for public executions, adding a poster that read: "This is the plaza of demagogy.
 Kỳ, Thiệu and Co. must be executed."
 The civilian protestors then used megaphones to transform the event into an anti-junta, anti-American, anti-war demonstration through the capital, complete with pre-prepared banners.

 Kỳ also recalled the police chief of Huế, a Thi ally, to Saigon, prompting his men to protest.
-On the weekend, some 20,000 people, mostly civilians but also including some uniformed troops, staged a demonstration, carrying large banners reading "Down with Thiệu and Kỳ". in 12-ft. banners.
+On the weekend, some 20,000 people, mostly civilians but also including some uniformed troops, staged a demonstration, carrying large banners reading "Down with Thiệu and Kỳ".
 Another two-day general strike was called for public servants with much success in Huế.

 On April 3, Kỳ held a press conference during which he claimed that Da Nang was under communist control and vowed to stage a military operation to regain the territory.
 He thus implied that the Buddhists were communist agents.
 He then vowed to kill the mayor of Da Nang, saying "Either Da Nang's mayor is shot or the government will fall."
 The following evening, Kỳ deployed three battalions of marines to Da Nang using American military transport aircraft.
 The marines stayed at Da Nang Air Base and made no moves against the rebels in the city.
 Soon after, they were joined by two battalions of Vietnamese Rangers, as well as some riot police and paratroopers.